uservoice/uservoice-ios-sdk/README.md

 Overview
 --------

-The UserVoice for iOS allows you to embed UserVoice directly in your iPhone or iPad app.
+UserVoice for iOS allows you to embed UserVoice directly in your iPhone or iPad app.

 You will need to have a UserVoice account (free) for it to connect to.
 Go to [uservoice.com](http://uservoice.com/) to sign up.

 Binary builds of the SDK are available [for download](https://github.com/uservoice/uservoice-iphone-sdk/downloads).